Inclusion and Accessibility

 Most of the Parks and Recreation Facilities are barrier free and accessible.
 We strive to place accessible picnic tables, benches and drinking fountains in strategic, and high use locations so all visitors can enjoy our most popular facilities.

 Most Cosumnes CSD playgrounds are accessible and many have inclusive amenities.
-The CSD features two universal playgrounds - Kloss Park and Baker Park.
-Newer CSD playgrounds have specially designed inclusive features that enable barrier-free play.
+Cosumnes CSD features two universal playgrounds - Kloss Park and Baker Park.
+Newer Cosumnes CSD playgrounds have specially designed inclusive features that enable barrier-free play.

-To learn more about the CSD park system and view a listing of parks with photos and amenities, view the CSD Park List webpage.
+To learn more about the Cosumnes CSD park system and view a listing of parks with photos and amenities, view the Cosumnes CSD Park List webpage.

 All swimming pools either have a portable lift, easy access stairs, a zero-depth ramp, or a combination of these amenities.
 The Emerald Lakes Golf Course has an ADA golf cart for use.